 The R.S.E programme is delivered to all classes throughout the school using the “Stay Safe” programme from Junior Infants to Sixth Class, and the “Busy Bodies” programme for 5th and 6th classes.
-At the beginning of each R.S.E unit, parents will be made aware of the type of vocabulary to be used, however, this is not an exhaustive list.
-Parents will also receive links to both Stay Safe and Busy Bodies programmes whereby they can go online and view the programme content beforehand.
+At the beginning of each R.S.E unit, parents will be made aware of the links to the busy bodies and stay safe websites where all content and vocabulary is available and they can familiarise themselves with the content beforehand.
 When appropriate, worksheets for home/school links will be sent home for parents to discuss the content with their child.

 GUIDELINES FOR THE MANAGEMENT AND ORGANIZATION OF R.S.E.
 IN OUR SCHOOL

 - The R.S.E.
 Policy is supported by the provision of the Stay Safe Programme and our Child Protection Policy.
+This programme is to be completed every second year.
 These all come under the “umbrella” of the SPHE Policy.